Bankruptcy Blog

 How Does Bankruptcy Affect Your Credit Score?

 THESE DAYS EVERYONE KNOWS THEIR CREDIT SCORE, JUST LIKE THEY KNOW THEIR PHONE NUMBER.
 CAN THIS IMPORTANT NUMBER BE DAMAGED BY FILING FOR BANKRUPTCY?
 While filing for bankruptcy can initially lower your credit score, wiping out your debt will help raise your credit score over the long term.
 Often, a person can rebuild their credit score after bankruptcy by following a few straightforward steps.
-Are you struggling with debt that seems to keep mo...
+Are you struggling with debt that seems to ke...
 CONTINUE READING

 How Do I Get Out of Payday Loan Debt?

 There is no shame in wondering “how do I get out of payday loan debt?”
 Life happens.
 The roof springs a leak, the car needs new tires, or an unexpected illness lands you in the hospital (and off work) for some time.
 These things can happen to anyone, and if you don’t have an emergency fund in savings, then you might have turned to a payday loan to meet these necessary expenses.
 When a crisis occurs, you do what you have to do to get past it.
-It can really feel...
+It can really fee...
 CONTINUE READING

 Can Bankruptcy Stop Vehicle Repossessions and Lawsuits for Vehicle Debt?